-It is a time where we come together to share our love of God and celebrate our achievements together.
+It is a time where we come together to share our love of God and to consider how we can shine our lights both in school, at home and in the wider world.

-The worship of the school is based on promoting the Christian values which permeate the ethos of the school.
+The worship of the school is based on Christian values which are both the foundation and thread through our school community.
 As such, the contributions of

 staff, pupils, church clergy and other visitors are valued highly.